Gill Bustamante's Gallery

 Gallery About the Artist

-White Hart Symphony - an abstract landscape with deer
+White Hart Song large art nouveau landscape with white deer

 40 x 40 x 1.5 large original painting on canvas of two white deer in an enchanted landscape.
 The white hart stands looking up at a white female deer who in turn stands staring at the viewer.
 We have interrupted their serenading and she is not happy.
 The style of the painting is art nouveau, semi abstract and hints at autumn trees, a lake or waterfall and is both delicate and bold in the brush strokes used.
 The albino stag can be found in the British wildlife centre in where I stalked him for a few hours to sketch and photograph him.
 Deer are quite ethereal and a white deer even more so.
 The inspiration for the painting was simply to paint some white deer and give them a place to play.
 Painted on deep edge canvas - edges white, no frame needed.

 Timeless Meadow - An English Meadow in June

 40 x 40 x 1.5 inches large original semi abstract oil painting of a Meadow in June in England.
 The painting gives a view across a hazy green field full of wildflowers.
 There are trees to the left through which you can see the hint of a lake and a suggestion of marsh flowers and a stream.
 Silver birch saplings can been seen further down the field.
 The flowers are pink and purple like foxgloves and there is a shimmering effect caused by thick vertical paint ridges.
 I have been walking around Mayfield and Wadhurst and this is my memory impression of the beautiful meadow's around those towns and the slightly dull but hot summer day's that we experience alot in England.
 Painted on deep edge canvas - edges white, no frame needed.